jamosaur/jamosaur.dev/content/about/_index.md

 I'm a full stack developer with experience in multiple languages.

-I'm a strong believe in producing high quality, readable code.
+I'm a strong believer in producing high quality, readable code.
 Documentation, testing and code standards are just as important as code quality.

 ***